TangentFoxy/Asymptome/ReadMe.md

   - [ ] allow a weighted priority based on remaining percentage or whatever.
 - [ ] Store items as an array instead of object, because that makes the JSON output more consistent -> smaller JSON commit differences.

+I think the opening UI should be to display the top 10 books in-progress (sort order customizable by user), where pressing a number key allows the user to immediately enter an updated progress.
+Additional alphabetic keys are an option to access other features.
+This way tracker use is near frictionless.
+(0 maps to 10)

 ## data structure of an item
 ```json
 {